Roxanne Bouchard

 Roxanne Bouchard (born 1972) is a Canadian writer and educator from Quebec.
-She is best known for her series of maritime crime fiction novels following the investigations of detective Joaquin Moralès in the Gaspé Peninsula of Quebec.
+She is best known for her series of maritime crime fiction novels centred on the investigations of detective Joaquin Moralès in Quebec's Gaspé Peninsula.

 Early life and education

 Born in Saint-Jérôme, Quebec in 1972, Roxanne Bouchard studied at the University of Montreal and then obtained a master's degree from Université du Québec à Montréal (UQAM).
 She has taught literature at the Joliette campus of the Cégep régional de Lanaudière starting in 1994, when she was completing her master's degree at UQAM.

 Literary career

 Bouchard's first novel, Whisky et paraboles, was published in 2005.
 The novel won that year's Prix Robert-Cliche, awarded for a French-language novel of a Canadian author who had not published a novel before, as well as the 2007 grand prix de la relève littéraire Archambault, and it was a finalist for the Prix Anne-Hébert, an award for the first French-language novel by a Quebecoise writer.

 In 2013, Bouchard published En terrain miné, which covers her five-year exchange of letters with a soldier in Afghanistan, corporal Patrick Kègle.
 5 balles dans la tête, published in 2017, contains the recollections of wartime experiences of 25 active or retired members of the Canadian Armed Forces, mostly those who participated in the War in Afghanistan.
 In writing 5 balles dans la tête, she met with soldiers at CFB Valcartier and had them talk about their experiences, rather than ask them questions.
 At one point in the research process, in 2013, the memories became so overwhelming that bad dreams prevented her from sleeping and led her to pause her work until January 2014.